wonseok-Jang/rtod_darknet/README.md

 ```
 $ git clone --recursive https://github.com/AveesLab/R-TOD
 ```
-* To use 'On-demand Capture method' with OpenCV, you don't need any modification.
+* To use **On-demand Capture** with OpenCV, you don't need any modification.
 Just build it.
 See **OpenCV rebuild** in https://github.com/AveesLab/OpenCV-3.3.1.

 ### Compile using 'Make' ###
 * `V4L2=1`: Fetch image with On-demand capture method using V4L2 ioctl without OpenCV library (0: Fetch image using OpenCV).